Alonixs/cycle-diffusion-group12/blogpost.md

 ## Research questions:
 Given the aforementioned weaknesses of the paper, the research questions that we will answer in this project are the following:

-1. Explore semantic variability of the encoded seed.
-   - a.
-Are only high-frequency components being encoded?
+- Are only high-frequency components being encoded?
-   - b.
-Does steering at different levels of noise result in different changes in the semantics?

-2. Explore limits of the method, and the influence of the prompt: examine the feasibility of obtaining diverse outputs using similar prompts and investigate the factors affecting the success rate of generating non-similar images.
-We will analyze the limitations of the current methodology and evaluate the role of the input prompt in achieving the desired outcomes.
+- What is the impact of image transformations on the latent space?

+These two questions should help us explore the semantic variability of the encoded seed.

 # Novel contributions:
 The further research that we have done in this project has been answering the previously mentioned research questions.
-Additionally, the reproduction of their original code has also been performed to increase the quality of the research, but omitting the training of the models since that would require too much computing power.
+For this purpose, we have modified the source code provided by the authors of the paper and created demos in the form of Jupyter notebooks that demonstrate our experiments.

 ## Methodology: